 Creating and setting a budget for yourself is important at any stage of life.
 Write down all your expenses and determine how much you’ve got left over for recreational spending, and what needs to be put aside for tuition payments, food, and rent if you’re living in an apartment off campus.

 Research your options before settling for any particular student loan provider.
 Interest rates might vary slightly from one to another, but a small difference could add up to big savings in the future.
 Start putting aside money in an interest bearing account early to help you pay off student loans easier in the future.
 You might also be able to refinance a student loan in the future if rates are more favorable.
+If you decide to go that route, online loan reviews can point you to the most reputable lenders.
+Choose one of the best student loan refinancing companies to be sure you’re not getting scammed.

 You can save a great amount of money if you choose to attend a local college and stay at home.
 College tuition is often less expensive for those who live in the same state that the college is located, and you can also attend a community college for two years before transferring to another college to complete your degree.
 The savings could potentially be thousands, and living at home also lets you save money on expensive meals and eating out too often.